-The main goal of this work was not to verify the hereditary nature of intelligence but to demonstrate the operational existence of the genetic information verification method (GIV) pointed out by the GTCEL (General Theory of the Conditional Evolution of Life) for the intelligence particular case; inasmuch as the determination of the criteria to identify the significant gene or, more explicitly, the logical genetic mechanisms of the intellectual potential generation.
+The main goal of this work was not to verify the hereditary nature of intelligence but to demonstrate the operational existence of the genetic information verification method (GIV) pointed out by the GTCEL (General Theory of Conditional Evolution of Life) for the intelligence particular case; inasmuch as the determination of the criteria to identify the significant gene or, more explicitly, the logical genetic mechanisms of the intellectual potential generation.

 In the previous tables and their corresponding graphs we have seen that the criterion of arrangement based on M1F1 is very good, confirming the behaviour predictions derived from the presence of the GIV method.